 If your office, warehouse, commercial or industrial site has its own car park then it’s important to understand that this could be a potentially vulnerable area from a physical security point of view.

 Not only are car parks often used by criminals to conduct surveillance activities on staff members but they also provide a decent getaway point should they ever manage to physically breach your business or steal items from it.

-This means that you need to ensure that your car park is equipped with relevant security features to keep it secure.
-Here we take a look at some of the most common security features that you can put in place to help to protect your business.
+As such, it’s imperative to ensure your car park is equipped with the security features it needs to keep it safe.
+In this article, we will take a detailed look into this, highlighting which security features we’d recommend putting in place to help protect your business.

-As well as providing a simple layer of security that will keep out unauthorised vehicles, having a barrier in place will help to make sure that members of the public do not use your car park.
-Having an understanding of who is in the car park can also be a useful security feature.
+As well as providing a simple layer of security that will keep out unauthorised vehicles, having a barrier in place will also help ensure that members of the public do not use your car park.
+Having an understanding of who is in the car park in this way can be very useful in terms of security.

 It should be pointed out that while there may be only one official entry point to a car park, there could well be other areas in which a car could enter the car park.